Top 10 Tips for Choosing the Right Investment Property

 Most real estate investors with one or two properties understand this and often save money by doing their own repairs.
 If you do not have funds available to pay tradespeople or know the difference between a flat or Phillip’s head screwdriver, being a landlord or property investor may not be for you.
-If you are not convinced realestate is right for you, read this article by “Your Investment Property” which will shed some light on the pros and cons of residential property investment.
+If you are not convinced realestate is right for you, read this article by “Location Property Group” which will shed some light on the pros and cons of residential property investment.

 2. Keep Your Goals in Sight